DimensionSoftware/snapwallet.io/docs/book/use-cases/offramp.md

 # Offramp

-Offramp is a common use case where the Snap Wallet widget is configured for selling cryptocurrencies from a bank account to a destination wallet.
-Once the user has confirmed their transaction the Snap Wallet widget will send a callback message prompting the initiation of the wallet transfer.
+Offramp is a common use case where the Snap Wallet widget is configured to sell cryptocurrencies from a wallet, back into fiat (credit cards, debit cards, bank accounts, etc...).
+Once your customer has confirmed their transaction, the Snap Wallet widget will send a callback message prompting the initiation of the wallet transfer.

 ```html
 <!DOCTYPE html5>